quagux/android-dev-2/README.md

 ### 1. User Features (Required and Optional)

 **Required Features**
-1. View and sort owned Pokémon by CP, type, stats, or other criteria.
+1. View and sort owned Pokémon by CP, level, and name.
 2. Input page for owned Pokémon.
 3. Event overview and list of all Pokémon.